The American Girl Doll Birthday Party Rip-Off

 “You mean those hundreds of little, tiny flaps?”

 “Yuh, huh.
-When you tie them together they become sleeping bags for the dolls.”
+When you tie them together, they become sleeping bags for the dolls.”

-“I don’t wanna tie!”
+“I don’t wanna tie anything!” cried Olive.

-“My brother barfed in my sleeping bag.”
+“My brother barfed in my sleeping bag last time we camped,” shared Georgina.

-“… comes to stay, Kanani is excited.
+Cobie continued, “Kanani Akina loves welcoming visitors to her Hawai’ian home.
+So when her cousin Rachel …” (at which point a Rachel Doll emerged from behind Cobie’s back) “… comes to stay, Kanani is excited.
 But Rachel never seems to feel at home.
 Can Kanani find a way to connect with her and share the Aloha Spirit?”

-Carrying six dolls and ‘goody bags’ (with cheap plastic doll tiaras and hard blue plastic balloons – we weren’t allowed to take the plastic doll tea cup and saucer because they weren’t included in the Deluxe package) I exit the private room.
+Carrying six dolls and ‘goody bags’ (with cheap plastic doll tiaras and hard blue plastic balloons – we weren’t allowed to take the plastic doll tea cup and saucer because they weren’t included in the Deluxe package) I exited the private room.

-For this kind of money we could’ve sent Bridget and two close friends to Europe for the summer.
+Later, after all the little girls had gone home, I looked at the American Girl Doll Deluxe Birthday Party bill.
+For that kind of money we could’ve sent Bridget and two close friends to Europe for the summer.
 After her graduation from Princeton.

 __________________________________________________________________________